jwrpalmer99/indy-downtime/README.md

 # Indy Downtime Tracker

-Indy Downtime Tracker is a Foundry VTT v13 module for 5e/p2fe that models (downtime) projects with flexible multi-phase progress trackers and plans.
+Indy Downtime Tracker is a Foundry VTT v13 module for any system (best integration with 5e/p2fe) that models (downtime) projects with flexible multi-phase progress trackers and plans.
 Each tracker gets its own character sheet tab (shared amongst players) with progress, check selection, and roll controls.

 Character Sheet: